marofmar/Udacity_CloudDevOpsEngineer/100days_of_udacity.md

 #### Day12: April 3 2020 Fri
 > I was charged more than 200 bucks,,,, from the account that I thought was in free tier...
 AWS......
 Shocked.....

+#### Day13: April 5 2020 Sun
+> For the AWS account, I contacted Suppor team, and they solved the problem perfectly!
+I love you AWS,,,,, have my heart please,,,!
+* Let's get started Projet 1 !!!!!!